Joel Lion: Diplomatic career

+In September 2026, he has been appointed chargé d’affaires in Turkey.

 Notable Achievements

-Lion directed the creation and global rollout of Open a Door to Israel, a multimedia exhibition showcasing Israeli culture through interactive displays.
+Lion directed the creation and international presentation of Open a Door to Israel, a multimedia exhibition about Israeli culture.
 The exhibition was presented in France, Italy, Russia, India, Singapore, Japan, South Korea, and the United States.

-As Special Envoy for Holocaust Restitution, Lion promoted the cooperation between the State of Israel and WJRO, and helped facilitate a 2017 joint declaration by Members of the European Parliament supporting increased action on Holocaust-era property claims and restitution.

-He also oversaw the opening of Israel’s embassy in Chișinău in 2024 and played a critical role in coordinating Israeli assistance during the Ukrainian refugee crisis in 2022.
+As Special Envoy for Holocaust Restitution, Lion worked with the World Jewish Restitution Organization (WJRO), on Holocaust restitution issues and was involved in efforts that led to a 2017 joint declaration by Members of the European Parliament on Holocaust-era property claims and restitution.
+He oversaw the opening of the Israeli embassy in Chișinău in 2024 and headed Israel's emergency response team in Moldova during the Russian invasion of Ukraine, which dealt with the Ukrainian refugee crisis.

 Special Missions

-In 1999, he became the first Israeli official to partake in the mission of election monitoring with the Organization for Security and Cooperation in Europe.
+In 1999, Lion became the first Israeli official to participate in an election-monitoring mission with the Organization for Security and Cooperation in Europe.
+During the second Intifada, he served as a spokesman for a Ministry of Foreign Affairs (MFA) special team in Bethlehem in 2001.
+During Operation Cast Lead, he served as director of the Ministry of Foreign Affairs Press Center in Sderot.

-At the start of the second Intifada in 2001, Mr. Lion operated as Spokesman with the MFA special team in Bethlehem.

-During operation "Cast Lead", he worked as director in charge of the MFA Press Center in Sderot.

-During the Russian invasion of Ukraine he headed Israel's Emergency Response Team in Moldova, dealing with the Ukrainian refugee crisis.

 During the first months of Iron Swords War, he served as Deputy Spokesperson for the MFA.